RechieKho/piko-piko/README.md

 ```
 Replace `YOUR_USB` with the device file of your USB.

+> [!CAUTION]
-**WARNING**: Please make sure the device file is really the USB file you are looking for, it is possible that you write to the wrong file and corrupt the hard disk. **No one wants Piko-piko as daily main OS.**
+> Please make sure the device file is really the USB file you are looking for, it is possible that you write to the wrong file and corrupt the hard disk. **No one wants Piko-piko as daily main OS.**

 Then, you have created a bootable Piko-piko USB!